ibexa/documentation-developer/docs/customer_management/customer_portal.md

 ## How does Customer Portal work?

 Customer Portal is a component based on Content Types.
-This means that we provide containers, user management, content management, so you can focus on business logic and general outlook of the portal for your B2B clients.
+This means that [[= product_name =]] provide containers, user management, content management, so you can focus on business logic and general outlook of the portal for your B2B clients.

 ### Customer Portal